NirantK/NLP_Quickbook/README.md

 - From scratch code tutorial with Text Classification as an example
 - Using **PyTorch** and *torchtext*
 - Write our own data loaders, pre-processing, training loop and other utilities

+## Chapter 07
+[Building your own Chatbot] from scratch in 30 minutes.
+We use this to explore unsupervised learning and put together several of the ideas we have already seen.
+- simpler, direct problem formulation instead of complicated chatbot tutorials commonly seen
+- intents, responses and templates in chat bot parlance
+- hacking word based similarity engine to work with little to no training samples